Camelopardalis | Cancer | Canes Venatici | Canis Major | Canis Minor | Capricornus | Carina | Cassiopeia | Centaurus

 Extrasolar Planets in Sagitta

-There has been one extrasolar planetary system found in the constellation Sagitta up to 2008.
+There has been some extrasolar planetary systems found in the constellation Sagitta.
 Figures given in the table below are the length of the planet's orbital period around its parent star, which we know of as a year.
 The mass of the extrasolar planet is compared to that of Jupiter, our Solar System's largest planet, known by astronomers as the 'Jovian scale'.
 HD 231701 b is almost twice Jupiter's mass and orbits so close to its star that life (as we know it) would be impossible.
 One of the prerequisites in the search for life outside our Solar System is that the temperature should allow for water in its liquid form – this 'hot gas giant' planet ticks no boxes.

 Extrasolar Planets Table